Do It Well: Composition

-"Do It Well" contains hip hop drum beats and disco sirens at the bridge.
+"Do It Well" was written and produced by Ryan Tedder, with Leonard Caston, Anita Poree and Frank Wilson receiving writing credits for the sample of Eddie Kendrick's number-one single "Keep on Truckin' (1973).
+Cory Rooney was responsible for additional vocal production, with instruments and programming being handled by Tedder as well.
+The song is performed in the key of F minor with a tempo of 108 beats per minute.
+It is a pop song containing hip hop drum beats and disco sirens at the bridge.
 In the chorus, she sings to someone who caught her eye: "I ain't ever met a man like that / I ain't ever fell so far, so fast / You can turn me on, throw me off track / Boy you do it, do it / you do it, do it, well".
-The song is performed in the key of F minor with a tempo of 108 beats per minute.